utsavkarkee/photosync/docs/docs/features/libraries.md

 ### Create A New Library

-These actions must be performed by the Immich administrator.
+These actions must be performed by the  Photosync  administrator.

 - Click on Administration -> Libraries
 - Click on Create External Library